-A = 90-100

-B = 80-89

-F = BELOW 60

-- 1. Each student must achieve 70 in each course in order to progress in the program.
-All students must complete the program within three (calendar) years. - 2.
+- A = 90-100 B = 80-89 C = 70-79 D = 60-69 F = BELOW 60 - 1.
+Each student must achieve 70 in each course in order to progress in the program. - 2.
 Withdrawals are allowed according to College policy.
 If a student withdraws before one week prior to final exams, a W will be recorded on the transcript.
 No withdrawals allowed after that date. - 3.
-Students who accumulate a combined total of three failures and/or withdrawals will not be allowed to continue in the program. - 4.
-W will be recorded as withdrawal.
+Students who accumulate a combined total of three failures and/or withdrawals will not be allowed to continue in the program.

+- 4. W will be recorded as withdrawal.
 F and D will be recorded as failures. - 5.
 In order to graduate, the student must achieve a grade of 70 or above in each course in the Medical Assisting Curriculum (MAT and CIS prefixes) and a cumulative GPA of 2.0 or higher in all courses. - 6.
 Medical Assistants must demonstrate procedure skill proficiency in both the clinical and administrative areas of practice.
 Students in MAT 111, 125, 211, 215 and 216 are required to perform Satisfactory on all mandated clinical skills evaluations (this means the student must successfully complete each critical step designated by an asterisk on the Evaluation of Competency Performance Checklist).
 Failure to complete each critical step will result in an Unsatisfactory.
-Students in MAT 120, 121, and 220 Administrative classes will demonstrate proficiency of Satisfactory by completing a given essential skill with an error free completion rate, and will be given an Unsatisfactory by completing a given essential skill with less than error free completion rate.

-7. Remediation Policy: Skills Based Courses - MAT111, MAT211 and MAT216

-A. Goals:

-- To provide a uniform approach and set of expectations for medical assisting students in skills based courses who fail a skills evaluation in any of the above courses. - ❖ Progress students forward in the Medical Assisting Program who have demonstrated their competency in all clinical skills areas. - Assist students in obtaining competency in skill areas through the remediation process.
+Students in MAT 120, 121, and 220 Administrative classes will demonstrate proficiency of Satisfactory by completing a given essential skill with an error free completion rate, and will be given an Unsatisfactory by completing a given essential skill with less than error free completion rate. - 7.
+Remediation Policy: Skills Based Courses MAT111, MAT211 and MAT216 - A. Goals: - To provide a uniform approach and set of expectations for medical assisting students in skills based courses who fail a skills evaluation in any of the above courses. - Progress students forward in the Medical Assisting Program who have demonstrated their competency in all clinical skills areas. - Assist students in obtaining competency in skill areas through the remediation process. - B. Policies: - 1.
+Each student must receive a score of "Successful" (S) on a skills evaluation to be deemed Competent in that skill. - 2.
+Students receiving a score of "Unsuccessful" (U) on a skills evaluation will receive remediation.
+Students must successfully pass upon second attempt in order to progress in program studies. - 3.
+Remediation will include extra lab hours, home practice, and instructor assistance when necessary. - 4.

-B. Policies:

-- 1. Each student must score an 85% or higher on a skills evaluation to be deemed Competent in that skill. - 2.
-Students who do not meet the 85% or higher on a skills evaluation will be given a zero for the skill and remediation will begin. - 3.
-Remediation will include extra lab hours, home practice, and instructor assistance when necessary.
-Students will be required to record all time spent practicing the failed skill.
-Students must include this practice in their journal in blackboard and label the journal entry as remediation. - 4.
 If the student requires extra assistance from the instructor, it is the student's responsibility to make an appointment with the instructor during the instructor's available office hours.
 The instructor will not be available after normal work hours. - 5.
 Students will be assigned a date for the second attempt at the failed skill.
 Students must remediate for at least one week before they are allowed to make a second attempt at the failed skill. - 6.
-If after remediation, the student fails the second attempt, the student will be required to meet with the program director and instructor to begin the withdrawal process from the course. - 7.
-The student's final score recorded in the gradebook for the remediated skill will be an average of the first attempt's zero and the second attempt's score. - ❖ Instructor has the right to amend the remediation policy per course within syllabi.
+If after remediation, the student fails the second attempt, the student will be required to meet with the program director and instructor to begin the withdrawal process from the course. - ✤ Instructor has the right to amend the remediation policy per course within syllabi.